grafana/x-ray-datasource/docs/sources/troubleshooting.md

 1. If you set a custom **Endpoint**, make sure it corresponds to the same region as **Default region**.
 1. Clear any custom endpoint you no longer need.
 A stale endpoint silently routes requests to the wrong service.

-## Query errors
+## Query editor errors

-These errors occur when executing queries against the data source.
+These errors surface in the query editor when executing queries against the data source.
+Each symptom below maps to a specific query type or field, so match what you see in your panel before jumping to a solution.

 ### "No data" or empty results